-Not only can new cardholders earn 60,000 bonus points after spending $4,000 in the first three months of account opening, but they can also maximize everyday rewards with the card’s new bonus categories.
+Not only can new cardholders earn 80,000 bonus points after spending $4,000 in the first three months of account opening, but they can also maximize everyday rewards with the card’s bonus categories.

-Here we take a look at how much this card’s bonus is worth and what you stand to earn in the first year when you combine it with rewards earned via card spend.
+Here we take a look at how much this card’s bonus is worth and what you stand to earn in the first year when you combine it with rewards earned via card spending.

 See related: Cash back vs. points